-The best way to protect yourself and your family is to be prepared.
+The best thing you can do today, is act now to be prepared.
 One of the first steps in tornado preparedness is having an emergency plan for sheltering during the storm.
-Unfortunately, there’s a lot of misinformation out there that can lead people astray when it comes to choosing an adequate spot to shelter from a tornado.
+Choosing the right spot to shelter from a tornado can be lifesaving.

-Luckily, we’re here to help you understand the basics of sheltering from a tornado.
-First, we’ll discuss the various locations in the United States that are at risk of tornados and we’ll discuss when tornadoes are most likely to occur throughout the year.
-Then, we’ll discuss a variety of places to shelter from a tornado underground, above ground, and in a garage so that you can decide on a location that’s best for your needs.
+We go through the basics of sheltering from a tornado.
+The best places to shelter from a tornado are often underground, above ground, and in a garage.
+We can help you can decide on a location that’s best for your needs.

 According to FEMA, about 1,200 tornadoes hit the United States every year.
 While every state is at risk of tornadoes, the vast majority of these storms occur east of the Rocky Mountains.